Clunx/mle-2020/README.md

 ## Added features

 If going with the same dataset, we should probably think of taking into account the age and the gender of the user to give our recommendation.
-This could give good results especially when we see that genres are not slim enough factors for a correct reccommendation system.
+This could give good results especially when we see that the genre of a movie is too rough of a factor for a correct reccommendation system by itself.